larryjcool2001/microservices-python/README.md

 - Writing Kubernetes Manifest files for the application.
 - Creating Helm Chart by modifying the deployment.yaml, service.yaml and values.yaml
 - Applied the Helm Chart to the Kubernetes cluster.
-- Used AWS CodePipeline with AWS CodeBuild to test code and run builds for the CI/CD pipeline operation
+- Used AWS CodePipeline with AWS CodeBuild to test code and run builds for the CI/CD pipeline operation...